 Little Lulu is the first-ever animated stand-up comic.
 Her best friend Annie is always there for her, and Lulu always has arguments with Tubby and the boys in his club.
 They are always ...

-The poplular children's books, written by Paulette Bourgeois, come alive in this television series about a turtle named Franklin.
-Each episode has a story of Franklin and his friends. ...
+The popular children's books, written by Paulette Bourgeois, come alive in this television series about a turtle named Franklin.
+Each episode has a story of Franklin and his friends.
+You'll...
 See full summary »

 Little Lulu is the first-ever animated stand-up comic.
 Her best friend Annie is always there for her, and Lulu always has arguments with Tubby and the boys in his club.
 They are always tricking each other and get into crazy adventures in school, in the neighbourhood and in the park.
 Written by

 4 of 4 people found this review helpful.

 Was this review helpful to you?